eMedicine Specialties > Urology > Surgery

 Divide the falciform ligament after entering the peritoneum.
 The advantage of this incision is evaluation of the intra-abdominal viscera and excellent exposure of the renal vessels, especially in patients who are large or obese.
 The disadvantage is that the kidney is in the depth of the wound.
 The flank approach, using an extrapleural 11th or 12th rib incision, also provides excellent and rapid exposure to the kidney and the hilum and is a reasonable approach.
 However, in older patients or those with poor respiratory reserve, pulmonary complications are more common.
 This is due, in part, to increased pain associated with this incision compromising deep inspiration and subsequently leading to more atelectasis.

 Optimal renal exposure is the key to a successful outcome.
 Mobilize the abdominal viscera accordingly and identify the kidney.
 Identify the renal pedicle and define the vasculature.
 Then, isolate the renal artery and place a vascular loop.
 Avoid excessive dissection and leave surrounding perivascular adventitial layers intact to serve as a cushion if application of a vascular clamp is contemplated.
 This reduces the risk of intimal damage to the artery, which can result in arterial thrombosis.
 Except for the fat directly overlying the tumor, dissect the perirenal fat free.
-Enucleation with a rim of normal parenchyma can be used for smaller lesions (<3 cm) (see Image 1).
+Enucleation with a rim of normal parenchyma can be used for smaller lesions (< 3 cm) as depicted in the image below.
 Usually, renal occlusion is not necessary.

 Score the capsule with electrocautery.
 A plane is usually identified outside the pseudocapsule of the tumor and developed with the butt end of a scalpel handle or small Metzenbaum scissors.
 Then, excise the tumor with a combination of blunt and sharp dissection.
 While the assisting surgeon applies intermittent pressure, suture-ligate any bleeding vessel with 5-0 absorbable sutures.